Rahul12Arora/React-hooks/README.md

 npm i react-router-dom
 ```

-1.)Firstly we wrap the app component in <BroswerRouter>
+1.)Firstly we wrap the index component in <BroswerRouter>

 ```
 import React from 'react';